Create a new scan (full configuration)

 Test policy

-ASoC applies the AppScan Standard Default Test Policy to scans and this cannot be changed using the wizard.
+ASoC applies the AppScan Standard Default Test Policy to scans.
+This cannot be changed using the wizard.

-You can apply a different Test Policy by configuring the scan in AppScan Standard, or through the API.
+Apply a different test policy by configuring the scan in AppScan Standard, or through the API.

-Tip: Test policy is different to application policy.
+Tip: Test policy is different from application policy.

 Test optimization

 Select the level of tradeoff between scan speed and issue coverage for your needs.
-The slider offers four levels, and the "Fast" level is selected by default.
+The slider offers four levels.
+The default is Fast.
 For details, see Test Optimization.

 Setting